 Scharnhorst's superior speed allowed Bey to shake off his pursuers, after which he turned to the north-east in an attempt to circle round the British cruisers and attack the undefended convoy.
 Instead of giving chase in sea conditions that were limiting his cruisers' speed to 24 kt, Burnett correctly estimated Bey’s intentions and positioned Force 1 so as to protect the convoy.
 It was a decision that he had some personal doubts about as it would result in the cruisers losing contact with Scharnhorst, and the decision was criticised by some of the British force’s other officers but supported by Fraser.
 To Burnett’s relief, shortly after 12.00, Scharnhorst was once again detected by the cruisers' radars as she attempted to approach the convoy.
 As fire was again exchanged, Scharnhorst scored two hits on Norfolk with 280-mm (11.02-in) shells, disabling a turret and her radar.
 Burnett’s destroyers were also unable to work their way close enough to Scharnhorst to launch a torpedo attack on the German ship.
 Following this exchange, Bey decided to return to port, while he ordered his destroyers to attack the convoy at a position reported by the U-boat earlier in the morning.
 The reported position was out-of-date, and the destroyers did not locate the convoy.

 At 16.48, Belfast fired star shells to illuminate Scharnhorst which, unprepared and with her turrets trained fore and aft, was clearly visible from Duke of York.
 The British battleship opened fire with her 14-in (355.6-mm) guns at a range of 11,920 yards (10900 m) and scored a hit with her first salvo, disabling Scharnhorst's foremost 'Anton' and 'Bruno' turrets, while another salvo destroyed the ship’s floatplane hangar.
-Bey turned to the north, but was engaged by the cruisers Norfolk and Belfast, and turned to the east at 31 kt.
-Scharnhorst was now being engaged on one side by Duke of York and [e[Jamaica, while Burnett’s cruisers engaged from the other side.
+Bey turned to the north, but was engaged by the cruisers Norfolk and Belfast, and therefore turned to the east at 31 kt.
+Scharnhorst was now being engaged on one side by Duke of York and [e[Jamaica, and on the other by Burnett’s cruisers.
 The Germans took continuing heavy punishment from Duke of York, and at 17.24 a desperate Bey signalled to Germany 'am surrounded by heavy units'.

 Bey was able to put some more distance between Scharnhorst and the British ships and thereby increase his prospects of success.
 Two 280-mm (11.02-in) shells from one of her salvoes passed through the masts of Duke of York, severing some of the ship’s radio antennae, and, more serious still, knocking over the antenna of the Type 284 gunnery-control radar.
 These hits could not have been known to Bey, and the ship’s electrical officer, despite the appalling conditions (a force 8 gale, darkness and substantial ice), climbed the mast and managed to return the antenna to the horizontal and restarted the gyro-stabiliser so that within a few minutes the radar was working once more.
 Scharnhorst's fortunes took a dramatic turn for the worse at 18.20 when a shell fired by Duke of York at extreme range pierced her belt armor and destroyed the No. 1 boiler room.
 Scharnhorst's speed dropped to a mere 10 kt, and although immediate repair work allowed he battle-cruiser to recover to 22 kt, Scharnhorst was now vulnerable to torpedo attacks by the destroyers.
 Five minutes later, Bey sent his final message to the German naval command: 'We will fight on until the last shell is fired.'
 At 18.50 Scharnhorst turned to starboard to engage the destroyers Savage and Saumarez, but this allowed Scorpion and the Free Norwegian Stord to attack with torpedoes, scoring two hits on the battle-cruiser’s starboard side.
 As Scharnhorst continued to turn to avoid the torpedoes, Savage and Saumarez scored three torpedo hits on her port side.
 Saumarez was hit several times by Scharnhorst's 150-mm (5.91-in) secondary armament and suffered the loss of 11 men killed and 11 wounded.